Apple launched its latest M1 chip this week and a brief overview of its security features was provided by the firm.

 Security researcher Daniel Gruss told that the M1 chip does not seem to contain any security breakthroughs.

 Nonetheless, Gruss said The M1 is a very fascinating and cutting-edge piece of hardware based on the knowledge that has become public so far with state-of-the-art security techniques.”

-Gruss is a professor at Austria’s Scientific University of Graz.
-He is one of the researchers interested in the detection of Meltdown, Specter and many other critical vulnerabilities in the processor, including the recently discovered PLATYPUS attack, which can be exploited through tracking the power usage of a processor to extract confidential data.
+Gruss is a professor at the Austria’s Scientific University of Graz.
+He is one of the researchers interested in the detection of Meltdown, Specter, and many other critical vulnerabilities in the processor, including the recently discovered PLATYPUS attack, which can be exploited through tracking the power usage of a processor to extract confidential data.

-Jesse Michael, principal researcher at hardware security firm Eclypsium, clarified that Apple does not have to rely on potentially broken encryption in the SSD itself by attaching its own AES encryption hardware to the storage controller and it stops the main CPU from being bogged down due to encryption duties.
+Jesse Michael, the principal researcher at hardware security firm Eclypsium, clarified that Apple does not have to rely on potentially broken encryption in the SSD itself by attaching its own AES encryption hardware to the storage controller and it stops the main CPU from being bogged down due to encryption duties.

 “A couple of years ago, Intel introduced AES-NI instructions to speed up encryption because dedicated hardware is better than doing it only using general-purpose instructions to do the AES operations,” Michael told.

 As for hardware-verified safe booting, which is intended to ensure that only Apple-signed code will run on a computer (even though an intruder has physical access), the expert pointed out that similar features have been available for a while on Apple phones and it makes sense for them to add those to their laptops and other computers.”